 “I remember the fire licking up at a gasoline light hanging over the stage,” Mack said.
 Suddenly the light exploded; it was heard two miles away.
 The explosion splattered fire throughout the school.
 It knocked many flat; it dazed others.
 A few crawled to safety under the desks.
 Mack Cizek was one of them.
 He was burned so badly that his sister Hattie didn’t recognize him.

 Many people ran to the windows.
+Some were heard calling Fire Watch Patrol Services fervently.
 That’s when they panicked.
 The school was a firetrap.
 To keep out prowlers, steel mesh had been bolted over the window with quarter-inch bolts.

 Outside, Andrew Jackson clawed at the mesh.
 His sister Vesta, 18, appeared on the other side of the window.
 “Help me.
 Help me,” she cried.
 He tore his hands bloody, but the mesh held.
 Then a wall of fire obscured his sister and he never saw her again.